-Update your professional credentials to reflect your current employment/education status, skills, and experience:
+Update your professional credentials to reflect your current employment and/or education status, skills, and experience:

-Gather, review and edit your resume, cover letter, headshot, references, letters of recommendation, and other relevant documentation.
+- Gather, review and edit your resume, headshot, references, letters of recommendation, and other relevant documentation.

-Update your staffing agency profiles and professional social profiles (LinkedIn plus any others you use professionally) with your updated credentials
+- Update your staffing agency profiles and professional social profiles (LinkedIn plus any others you use professionally) with your updated credentials and experience.

 2. Understand Your “Whys”

-Narrow down and journal your networking intention/s.
-Having some clarity upfront will give you some direction on who to connect with and your approach.
+Narrow down and journal your networking intentions.
+Having clarity upfront will give you some direction on who to connect with and what your approach will be.

-Am I limiting my outreach to the events industry or open to working in a different industry?
+- Am I limiting my outreach to the events industry or will I include a different industry?

-What are my goals, and what is my timeline for finding work or additional income?
+- What is my timeline for finding work or additional income?